 We’ll start with the cons:

 If you like shopping malls and lots of stores to choose from, you will have to make about an hour drive.
 The small towns surrounding the lake just don’t have much for big box retailers.
-We do have Lowes, Home Depot, and Wal-Mart, but if you are looking for Old Navy and Bass Pro Shops, get ready for a short road trip.
+We do however have an Old Navy, Bath & Body Works, Hobby Lobby (Laci’s favorite) Old Navy, Office Depot, Marshalls, and Five Below, to name a few.
+And of course there is a Wal Mart, Home Depot, and Lowes.
+So we aren’t completely without, but if you are looking for big shopping malls with Macy’s, Bass Pro Shops, and a food court, get ready for a short road trip.

 Much like shopping, there aren’t a lot of choices for dining if you are looking for the big chains.
 Like most small towns, we have all of the fast food options, but you won’t find Outback or Longhorn Steakhouse here.
 There is a Ruby Tuesday, Applebees, and Red Lobster in nearby Tullahoma however.
-And of course there are several great locally owned restaurants (see some of our favorites in one of our previous blogs).
+And of course there are several great locally owned restaurants (see some of our favorites in our previous blog “Places to Eat Near Tims Ford Lake“).
 So if you just have a craving for that bloomin’ onion at Outback, you will need to drive about an hour.

 TVA and Water Levels